Can Cats Eat Peanuts?

 Lastly, cats appear to be quite uncomfortable with the consistency of peanut butter when it is in the mouth.
 It is sticky and can be difficult to swallow and is a choking hazard.

 I have not had to make the choice as to whether to give my cat peanuts or not.
 She is not at all interested in either peanuts or peanut butter.
-But if you choose to feed your cat peanuts, limit to small amounts and make sure there are no additional harmful ingredients.
+But if you choose to feed your cat peanuts, limit them to small amounts and make sure there are no additional harmful ingredients.

 If you have had experience with your cat grabbing for your peanut butter or picking up peanut pieces off the floor, we would love to hear from you.
 Sharing our cat parenting experiences with others makes us all better cat parents.